-On this page we have provided you with a comprehensive guide Australia's most famous landmarks and attractions.
-If you have ever wondered what to do in Australia, look no further.
-The Australian attractions on this page are very popular things to do in Australia and include both natural and man made features.
-To make it quicker and easier for you to navigate to the information that you need, we have arranged these Australian landmarks and attractions in alphabetical order, and we have created the links below that will take you directly to the Australian landmark that you are looking for.
+On this page we have provided you with a comprehensive guide to the most famous Australian landmarks and tourist attractions.
+We've also been sure to include some less well known places to see.
+If you have ever wondered what to do in Australia; then look no further.
+The Australian landmarks featured on this page are very popular with tourists and include both natural and man made features.

 Australian War Memorial